microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 ![](../graphics/azuresql2.png)

 If you want to dive deeper into the deployment options and how to choose, check out the following resources:
-* [Blog announcement for Azure SQL](https://techcommunity.microsoftcom/t5/Azure-SQL-Database/Unified-Azure-SQL-experience/ba-p/815368) which explains and walks through Azure SQL and some of the resulting views and experiences available in the Azure portal.
+* [Blog announcement for Azure SQL](https://techcommunity.microsoft.com/t5/Azure-SQL-Database/Unified-Azure-SQL-experience/ba-p/815368) which explains and walks through Azure SQL and some of the resulting views and experiences available in the Azure portal.
 * [Microsoft Customer Stories](https://customers.microsoft.com/en-us/home?sq=&ff=&p=0) for many more stories similar to the ones above.
 You can use this to explore various use cases, industries, and solutions.
 * [Choose the right deployment option in Azure SQL](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-paas-vs-sql-server-iaas) is a page in the documentation regularly updated to help provide insight into making the decisions between the Azure SQL options.
-* [Choosing your database migration path to Azure](https://azure.microsoft.com/mediahandler/files/resourcefiles/choosing-your-database-migration-path-to-azure/Choosing_your_database_migration_path_to_Azure.pdf) is a white paper that talks about tools for discovering, assessing, planning and. migrating SQL databases to Azure.
+* [Choosing your database migration path to Azure](https://azure.microsoft.com/mediahandler/files/resourcefiles/choosing-your-database-migration-path-to-azure/Choosing_your_database_migration_path_to_Azure.pdf) is a white paper that talks about tools for discovering, assessing, planning, and migrating SQL databases to Azure.
 This workshop will refer to it several times, and it's a highly recommended read.
 Chapter 5 deeply discusses choosing the right deployment option.
 * [Feature comparison between SQL database, SQL managed instance, and SQL Server](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-features)

 <p style="border-bottom: 1px solid lightgrey;"></p>